gcc-mirror/gcc/gcc/ada/doc/gnat_rm/representation_clauses_and_pragmas.rst

 consistent with C.  This means that specifying convention C (for example) has no effect.

-There are four exceptions to this general rule:
+There are three exceptions to this general rule:

 * *Convention Fortran and array subtypes*.